 Social Proof, Star Power, Subject Matter Expertise, Personal Branding – you can call it different names – it all boils down to this – Your Reputation Matters.

-Eventually in Season 4, SCDP does get good news.
+Eventually, in Season 4of MAD MEN, SCDP does get good news.
 They have weathered the storm and eventually win a key car account Jaguar.
 And there fortunes also change with that win.
-We watch in the following seasons that they become a respected agency – winning more business, more reputation, etc. And the career(s) of Don Draper, Peggy Olson and Pete Campbell also soars.
+We watch in the following seasons that they become a respected agency – winning more business, more reputation, etc. And the career(s) of Don Draper, Peggy Olson, and Pete Campbell also soars.